top of page

 • Manage the Glare: Don't forget shading.
 External louvers, deep eaves, or deciduous trees (which lose leaves in winter to let sun in, but provide shade in summer) are essential for managing western and southern exposure.

+If architecture is a language, light is its most expressive verb.
 A home that ignores orientation is merely a shelter.
 A home designed around light is a sanctuary.
 By understanding the path of the sun, you don't just build a house that is cheaper to run; you build a backdrop for life that is brighter, warmer, and fundamentally happier.
 Before you pick out the paint colors, look up at the sky.

 bottom of page